 There are many sources for further understanding of market conditions.
 It’s easy to just Google market conditions pdf to get someone’s view of the market.
-But you need to learn these factors for yourself.
+But it would be best if you learned these factors for yourself.

 And while there were a lot of factors that we covered, they’re not hard to understand.
 Because after a few weeks of reading current conditions, you’ll pick up a lot.

-An easy example is ‘market conditions real estate.
+An easy example is ‘market conditions in real estate.
 Google that phrase, and you’ll see the real estate market.
-Housing starts being up – or down – effects timber, jobs, household debt, banks, etc, etc.
+Housing starts going up – or down – affecting timber, jobs, household debt, banks, etc.

-While this may seem like a huge learning curve, it’s actually not.
-Especially if you have a trail to follow.
-This way you don’t need to figure out your own trail; saving you time and money.
+While this may seem like a huge learning curve, it’s not.
+This way, especially if you have a trail to follow, you don’t need to figure out your own trail, saving you time and money.

-Join Bullish Bears stock trading service today to jump on the right trail, and find others on the same path as you are on.
+Join Bullish Bears stock trading service today to jump on the right trail and find others on the same path as you.